pymc-devs/pymc-examples/examples/causal_inference/bayesian_nonparametric_causal.myst.md

 You always run the risk of being wrong.

-Your appetite for that risk is likely proportional to the strength of the claim you are making - less concerned with _casual_ assertions than __causal__ claims!
+Your appetite for that risk is likely proportional to the strength of the claim you are making - likley less concerned with _casual_ assertions than __causal__ claims!
 Each causal statement is an inferential gamble underwritten by our faith in (occasionally arcane) methodology.
 The conversational stakes are high - you risk your brittle credibility with false claims.
-There are few claims stronger than the assertion of a causal relationship, few claims more contestable.
+There are few claims stronger than the assertion of a causal relationship and few claims more contestable.
 A naive world model, rich with tenuous connections and non-sequiter implications will expose you as an idiotic charlatan overly impressed by conspiracy theory.
 We don't want that for you.

-In this notebook we will explain and motivate the usage of propensity scores in analysis of causal inference questions.
-We will avoid the impression of magic - our focus will be on the manner in which we (a) estimate propensity scores and (b) use them in the analysis of causal questions.
+In this notebook we will explain and motivate the usage of propensity scores in the analysis of causal inference questions.
+We will avoid the impression of magic or arcana - our focus will be on the manner in which we (a) estimate propensity scores and (b) use them in the analysis of causal questions.
 We will see how they help avoid risks of selection bias in causal inference and where they can go wrong.
 This method should be comfortable for the Bayeisan analyst who is familiar with weighting and re-weighting their claims with with information in the form priors.
 Propensity score weighting is just another opportunity to enrich your model with knowledge about the world.

 We will illustrate these patterns using two data sets: (i) the NHEFS data used througout Miguel Hernan's _Causal Inference: What If_ book and a second patient focused data set used throughout _Bayesian Nonparametrics for Causal Inference and Missing Data_ by Daniels, Linero and Roy.
 Throughout we will contrast the use of non-parametric BART models with simpler regression models for the estimation of propensity scores and causal effects.